 External focus is when you direct your attention to your environment or outside your body such as concentrating on pushing through your heels at the bottom of a squat.

 You may be wondering, does the mind-muscle connection matter?

-Mastering this skill is important because many of your smaller muscles do not activate without some degree of effort.
+Mastering this skill is important in resistance training because many of your smaller muscles do not activate without some degree of effort.
 Even when the exercise targets the muscle.

 Practicing your mind-muscle connection will help your muscles activate more effectively.
-An adequate mental link will also lead to the recruitment of more muscle fibers.
+An adequate mental link will also lead to better muscle recruitment.
 This means that you will get a better muscle contraction.